SDG 12: Responsible Consumption and Production

 • Green Production: Adopt methods that are environmentally friendly.

-• Local Partnerships: Collaborate with local suppliers to champion sustainable supply chains.
+• Local Partnerships: Collaborate with local councils and suppliers to champion sustainable supply chains.

-• Employee Training: Offer regular workshops and training on sustainability.
+• Employee Training: Offer regular workshops and training on sustainability to build capabilities in your team.

-• Sustainable Packaging: Prioritize eco-friendly packaging and waste management solutions.
+• Sustainable Packaging: Prioritise eco-friendly packaging and waste management solutions.

 • Community Engagement: Partner with community initiatives to promote responsible consumption.